Digital Cinematography – The Basics

 Digital Cinematography

 So, you want to be the next Roger Deakins?
 Conrad Hall?
 Emmanuel Lubezki?
-Maybe you don’t know who any of these people are, and just want to shoot a short film that looks better than something you can shoot on your webcam.
-So, whip out your digital camera (DSLR) and your tripod, and let’s get started!
+Maybe you don’t know who any of these people are, and you just want to shoot a short film that looks cinematic.
+These tips can be applied when you shoot with a camera, but some can even make phone videos look cinematic (tip: if you want to adjust more camera settings on your phone, download Filmic Pro).

-How do you get that film look without spending a fortune on film stock or the top industry grade equipment?
+How do you get that film look without spending a fortune on film stock or top industry-grade equipment?
 There are a few basics you need to know.
-Here we go: it’s your Intro to Basic DSLR Cinematography.
+Here we go: it’s your Intro to Basic Cinematography.

-What I like to do when I shoot digital movies, is try to emulate standard 35mm film exposure settings as a baseline.
-I set my ISO at 400-500, which is the ISO for most standard film stocks, and try and keep the shutter speed at around 1/48, which is also the standard for film.
-I then adjust the aperture, and light the shot accordingly.
+A good baseline to start at is to try to emulate standard 35mm film exposure settings as a baseline.
+You can set your ISO at 400-500, the ISO for most standard film stocks, and try to keep the shutter speed at around 1/48, which is also the standard for film.
+You can then adjust the aperture, and light the shot accordingly.
 But what does all this mean?

 Many of the basic cinematography terms are similar to those relating to manual photography.
 If you’re into photography already, you’ve got a head start.
 Let’s go over the basics.